 All the proposals submitted to EERS will undergo a blinded peer review process; each proposal is reviewed and independently rated by three reviewers with expertise in the areas of the submission.
-You will be notified in late January 2017 of the status of your submission.
+You will be notified in early February 2017 of the status of your submission.

 If the same individual submits multiple proposals, only one proposal, if accepted, will be selected for presentation at the conference.
 This is to ensure the maximum level of participation from the evaluation community.
 To submit a proposal, select the type from the list below.
 On the following pages, you will be asked to submit the necessary information by either typing it into the fields directly, or by cutting and pasting from a word processing program.
 For all types of presentations, it is important to address the conference theme in your proposal - Evaluation Looking Forward: Transitioning from Past to Future.
 Once you submit the information, you will see a screen indicating that you have successfully proposed and issuing a submission ID number.
 We recommend that you write this number down for future reference.

 - Individual Presentations of approximately 20 minutes that will be grouped with related individual presentations into 90 minute concurrent sessions.

 - Panel Presentations consisting of approximately three individual presentations of 20 minutes each on related topics in a 90 minute session.